 I’ll bet Hooper thought it was me.
 Imagine his surprise when he saw it was Tommy.
-How delightful that must have been.
+Wish I could have seen the look on that fuckhead’s face!

-He almost wished he’d been there to see the look on Hooper’s face.
-And now the old hag, Ethel, spent an awful lot of time at Frank Willow’s place, that old geezer with whom Hooper lived.
+And now the old hag, Ethel, spent an awful lot of time at Frank Willow’s place, where Hooper lived with that old geezer.
 Coincidence?

 Gimme a fuckin’ break!